mramshaw/ReactAWS/README.md

 ## Routing

-In order to test AWS S3 wwebsite hosting, we will create some stub pages.
+In order to test AWS S3 website hosting, we will create some stub pages.

 1. Login (Home) page
 2. Sign Up page